 In the bath, let them fill and empty various containers and spill water.
 This will encourage them to use their hands to explore things around them.
 You can use recycled yogurt containers or any small container that you have laying around your house.

 Music is a great way to introduce new toys that rattle and noise makers that they can play with to the music.

-Blowing bubbles and letting them catch or pop them will also encourage them to use both their hands.
+Blowing bubbles and letting an older baby catch or pop them will also encourage them to use both their hands.